Hamline University will require all students and employees to comply with the COVID-19 Vaccine Policy by August 15, 2021. UPDATED

 Students in Bush Library, studying alone are allowed to take a quick meal break.
 Group meals or study groups eating together, is prohibited.
 If you are working in a group, you will need to separate into different areas during your meal at least 20ft or more apart.
 Drinks must be in covered containers.
 Keep your mask on between bites, and put it back on securely when you are finished eating.
 Please clean up any mess, sanitize your space and carry out any leftovers or utensils.
 Put recyclables and trash in appropriate large bins located by the elevators.
 Everyone must put their mask back on immediately after finishing their meal.

-Due to the need to quarantine circulating items between each user, for up to 72 hours, the library has decided to eliminate loaning physical reserves items during fall term 2020.
+Due to the need to quarantine circulating items between each user, for up to 72 hours, the library has decided to eliminate loaning physical reserves items.
 Instead, we recommend replacing your physical content with e-content and linking it in a Leganto reading list, or directly in Canvas.
 Your library liaison can help you with this process.

 Yes, faculty, staff and students needing short-term equipment loans should check with the CSD for options.
 Please read the Checkout Technology Equipment page for information on what devices are available and complete this form to request to borrow an item.
 Walk up service is also available, but to limit interaction time, the CSD would prefer users engage with the form first, and then users will be notified once the item is ready for pick up.
 Short term loans last two weeks or less, and most items can be renewed once (renewals may be restricted for popular items such as hotspots and laptops).
 An ITS employee will walk through the options with users to determine if a longer term loan is more appropriate for their needs.